+Figure 10

-The voice recorder of this SSCVFDR has a recording capacity of at least 120 minutes (two hours) and capable of recording 3 crew channels and 1 area microphone channel.
-It keeps this audio in a solid state memory.
+The voice recorder of this SSCVFDR has a recording capacity of at least 120 minutes (two hours) and is capable of recording 3 crew channels and 1 area microphone channel.
+It keeps this audio in a solid-state memory.

-The flight data recorder of this SSCVFDR has a recording capacity to record 25 hours of flight data information at rate of 256 words per seconds.
+The flight data recorder of this SSCVFDR has a recording capacity to record 25 hours of flight data information at a rate of 256 words per second.

 1.11.2 Details of the SSCVFDR installed and specifications are as follows:

+Manufacturer : Honeywell

-Manufacturer: HoneywellModel: AR-204C
+Model : AR-204C

 Part Number (P/N) : 980-6021-066

 Serial Number (S/N) : 12129

-Date last installed on aircraft : 9 January 2015 Weight : 4.2 Kg (9.2 lbs)
+Date last installed on aircraft : 9 January 2015

+Weight : 4.2 Kg (9.2 lbs)

 Power Supply : 28VDC

-Impact Shock : 3400 G for 6.5 ms Fire Temperature : Max 1100°C (60 min)
+Impact Shock : 3400 G for 6.5 ms

+Fire Temperature : Max 1100°C (60 min)

 Deep Sea Pressure and

 Sea Water Immersion : 20,000 ft (30 days)

 1.11.3 The SSCVFDR was equipped with underwater locator beacons (ULB) whose transmission time is at least 30 days, on the 37.5 kHz frequency, operating depth up to 20,000ft (6096 m) and activated with fresh or salt water immersion.
 The SSFDR was attached with a ULB as per below:

 Manufacturer : Dukane

 Mode : DK-120

 S/N : SD38654

 ULB Expiry Date : 30 June 2020

 1.11.4 The SSCVFDR was recovered at the crash site approximately 18 hours after the accident.
-The SSCVFDR was hand carried by AAIB Malaysia personnel to Air Accidents Investigation Branch (AAIB) United Kingdom at Farnborough for the voice and data download on 7th April, 2015.
-Both voice (from 4 channels) and data (approximately more than 400 parameters) from the SSCVFDR were able to be downloaded and readable.
-Detail analysis of the voice and data recorders for each parameter is being carried out.
-Appendix 9 shows some of the parameters recorded by the flight data recorders approximately 65 seconds prior to the accident.
+The SSCVFDR was hand-carried by AAIB Malaysia personnel to the Air Accidents Investigation Branch (AAIB) United Kingdom at Farnborough for the voice and data download on 07 April 2015.
+Both voice (from 4 channels) and data

+(approximately more than 400 parameters) from the SSCVFDR were able to be downloaded and readable.
+Detailed analysis of the voice and data recorders for each parameter is being carried out.

 1.12 Wreckage and Impact Information

 1.12.1 The helicopter wreckage was destroyed by the impact forces and post-crash fire at the bottom of a ravine.
 The main gearbox (MGB) and both engines were found close to the main wreckage area.
-Some components of the helicopter including the fenestron, door, main rotor blade parts, cowlings, engine exhaust pipe, tail rotor drive shaft and horizontal stabilizer were found scattered around 200 - 300 meters from the main wreckage.
+Some components of the helicopter including the fenestron, door, main rotor blade parts, cowlings, engine exhaust pipe, tail rotor drive shaft, and horizontal stabilizer were found scattered around 200 - 300 meters from the main wreckage.
 The components were scattered along the trajectory of the helicopter.
 There was no evidence of the helicopter making contact with the terrain until it impacted the ground.
-See wreckage distribution chart in Appendix 4.

 1.12.2 Engine Inspections.